Skip to main content

 Migrating off MuleSoft is the most complex migration in the iPaaS category because the platform owns more of the integration surface than its competitors.
 Mule applications, DataWeave transformations, Anypoint Studio projects, and CloudHub deployment configurations are all proprietary.
 Plan for a 12-24 month phased migration if you have a large Anypoint estate.

 Watch out for hidden MuleSoft dependencies: shared DataWeave libraries, MuleSoft Object Store usage, Salesforce-specific connector configurations, and CloudHub-only runtime features.
-Budget 2-3x the time you initially estimate, especially for the API governance portion.
+Budget two to three times the time you initially estimate, especially for the API governance portion.
 Run the new platforms in parallel with Anypoint for 90-180 days before cutting over, and use the migration window to delete the 20-30% of Mule applications that are no longer business-critical.

 Conclusion

 Peliqan stands out for teams that primarily use MuleSoft for data integration.
-With 250+ connectors, a built-in Postgres + Trino warehouse, SQL and low-code Python transformations, reverse ETL, native API publishing, white-label multi-tenant management, and EU-hosted SOC 2 + ISO 27001 compliance for ~$199/month flat, it replaces what would otherwise be a multi-product MuleSoft + warehouse + transformation + reverse ETL stack with a single platform.
-Boomi and Workato lead the broad enterprise iPaaS replacement bucket.
-Celigo dominates for NetSuite-centric stacks.
-Apigee, IBM API Connect, Azure API Management, and Kong cover the dedicated API management category at every architectural style.
-SnapLogic, Tray.ai, and Jitterbit provide mid-priced MuleSoft-style alternatives.
+With 250+ connectors, a built-in Postgres + Trino warehouse, SQL and low-code Python transformations, reverse ETL, native API publishing, white-label multi-tenant management, and EU-hosted SOC 2 Type II and ISO 27001 compliance at transparent, fixed pricing, it replaces what would otherwise be a multi-product MuleSoft plus warehouse plus transformation plus reverse ETL stack with a single platform.
+Boomi and Workato lead the broad enterprise iPaaS replacement bucket, Celigo dominates for NetSuite-centric stacks, Apigee, IBM API Connect, Azure API Management, and Kong cover the dedicated API management category, and SnapLogic, Tray.ai, and Jitterbit provide mid-priced MuleSoft-style alternatives.

 FAQs